Datametri Logo

 Which Questions Does This Analysis Answer?

-• Are respondents answering by truly understanding the research construct, or are they progressing strategically (speeder/straightliner) without reading the questions?
+• Are respondents answering by truly understanding the research construct, or are they progressing strategically without reading the questions?

 • How many respondents with internal contradictions capable of manipulating the overall analysis results exist in my dataset?